 - Access to creative online resources and labour market information.

 - Help with basic career management skills like CV writing, CV building, job searches and job interviews.

 Our younger students in Year 7 and Year 8 learn about the world of work through their PSHE lessons and Year 9 find out about the world of work through Worktree’s Workout.
-Mrs M White, from the Careers Base in room T17, also offers a huge range of advice and drop-in sessions about the world of work, for students of any age.
+The Careers & Destinations Adviser also offers a huge range of advice and drop-in sessions about the world of work, for students of any age.

 Some of our Year 12, on Level 2 courses, have a day of work experience built into their course.
 We work with Develop EBP to find good placements for these Sixth Form students.

 Some of our Sixth Form students also learn about the experience of working through holding part time jobs.
 We do allow this, so long as it does not interfere with their academic work or progress.
 If we fear that paid part-time employment is impinging on academic success, the Sixth Form Team will intervene and discuss a way forward so that the right balance is re-negotiated.